 The 128T has the ability to apply rate limiting to individual flows within a session for a service.
 This provides the ability to ensure that each flow to and from a service conforms to a specific "shape".
 This can be particularly useful if the sessions of a service are used for high bandwidth applications such as downloading or uploading content.
 Each flow can be restricted to use only a specific amount of bandwidth.
 This capability in turn can be used to limit the amount of traffic egressing the 128T, regulating the traffic entering the traffic scheduler.

 Individual flow rate limiting, can prevent bad actors and lead to a more desirable overall system performance.
-Accurate rate limiting can be a bit of a black art to configure properly per flow, as it is highly dependent on the application.
+Accurate rate limiting can be a bit of an art to configure properly per flow, as it is highly dependent on the application.

 Rate limiting can be configured for a particular service, by way of its associated service-class and is applied individually to each flow.

 There are two parameters that affect the shape of a flow:

 max-flow-ratedefined in bits/second, regulates the average rate of traffic.

 Rate is calculated on a interval relative to the arrival of flows.
 Some bursts may appear, but not greater than the configured

 max-flow-burstdefined in bits/seconds, serves to minimize bursts of traffic within a flow.

 This example will limit bursts as well as the bandwidth per flow to 100Kbps.

 Rate limiting per service affords the administrator the ability to configure the maximum aggregate incoming bandwidth allowed for a service.
 Services, being a global construct, can be applied across all routers.
 Each router therefore has the ability to define an individual policy, which can then be applied to the service directly on a specific router by leveraging router-group syntax.